 r/coding

-r/coding is a subreddit with 639k members.
-The most common kinds of discussions are solution requests and pain & anger, and the community frequently discusses coding, ai, programming, github, and python, and they frequently recommend/review backend framework, ide, and ai tool.
+r/coding is a subreddit with 640k members.
+The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses coding, ai, programming, struggling, and code, and they frequently recommend/review backend framework, ide, and ai tool.

 Fuck /u/spez.